Magnetic deviation: Sources

-In navigation manuals, magnetic deviation refers specifically to compass error caused by magnetized iron within a ship or aircraft.
-This iron has a mixture of permanent magnetization and an induced (temporary) magnetization that is induced by the Earth's magnetic field.
-Because the latter depends on the orientation of the craft relative to the Earth's field, it can be difficult to analyze and correct for it.
+In navigation manuals, magnetic deviation refers specifically to compass error caused by magnetised iron or steel within a ship or aircraft.
+This material exhibits a combination of permanent magnetisation and temporary (induced) magnetisation generated by the Earth's magnetic field.
+The induced component varies with the orientation of the craft relative to the Earth's field, making precise correction more challenging.

-The deviation errors caused by magnetism in the ship's structure are minimised by precisely positioning small magnets and iron compensators close to the compass.
-To compensate for the induced magnetization, two magnetically soft iron spheres are placed on side arms.
-However, because the magnetic "signature" of every ship changes slowly with location, and with time, it is necessary to adjust the compensating magnets, periodically, to keep the deviation errors to a practical minimum.
-Magnetic compass adjustment and correction is one of the subjects in the examination curriculum for a shipmaster's certificate of competency.
+The deviation caused by a vessel’s structure can be reduced by carefully placing small permanent magnets and soft-iron compensators near the compass.
+To counteract induced magnetisation, two magnetically soft iron spheres commonly known as Kelvin's balls are mounted on adjustable arms on either side of the binnacle.
+This method was developed by Lord Kelvin in the late 19th century and became a standard feature in marine navigation.
+Because a vessel's magnetic signature changes gradually over time and with geographic position, the compensating magnets must be periodically readjusted to maintain accuracy.
+Magnetic compass adjustment and correction is one of the topics covered in the examination curriculum for a shipmaster's certificate of competency.